 McArthur Binion and Nia Batts.
 Photo by Bre'Ann White.
 Courtesy of Modern Ancient Brown.

 Binion will also have a hand in shaping the physical landscape at the Shepherd.
 Following up on a public partnership between the Curises and legendary skateboarder Tony Hawk in 2017, the Curises and Hawk, along with the support of professional skateboarder Alec Beck and artist McArthur Binion, will partner on a permanent skatepark that will be located on the grounds of the Shepherd.
 Beyond skateboarding, the park will be a gathering space for the neighborhood.
 Tony Hawk and his team will lead the functional design of the park, with McArthur Binion overseeing the artistic design.
-The Curises will also donate the land and skatepark to the City of Detroit upon completion.
+Upon its completion, the skatepark will be fully accessible to the public.

 The grounds surrounding the Shepherd will be transformed into green space for the public to enjoy.
 Designed by OSD, a multidisciplinary design group aimed at building resilient and equitable communities, the centerpiece of the landscape will be a pedestrian walkway called the Nave.
 Previously a vacated and desolate alley, the Nave will connect the Shepherd with the surrounding neighborhood.
 At the heart of the Nave, a former parking lot will be repurposed into a café.